tezos-commons/baseDAO/docs/specification.md

   // ^ total amount of votes in favor
   ; downvotes : nat
   // ^ total amount of votes against
-  ; start_date : timestamp
+  ; start_level : blocks
-  // ^ time of submission, used to order proposals
-  ; voting_stage_num : nat
+  // ^ block level of submission, used to order proposals ; voting_stage_num : nat
   // ^ stage number in which it is possible to vote on this proposal ; metadata : proposal_metadata